 ‘Oh well,’ I said.
 ‘It’s an experience.’

 We then decided to check out the Jacuzzi.
 A solitary man in his 50s sat there, bald with long curly grey hair down his neck.
 His name was Steve: an assiduous regular and a Brexiter.
 We quizzed him about the sauna’s best times (“1am, when all the young ones arrive from the clubs”) and the best saunas in the UK (“Sweatbox and Pleasuredrome in London, Oasis in Brighton.”)
-Soon, the bald guy we’d seen earlier in the lounge joined us.
+Soon, the stocky guy we’d seen earlier in the lounge joined us.
 He had dark skin and was very hairy.
 He said his name was Mark and that he came from Slovakia (my boyfriend thinks that was a made up name.)
 Mark would end up spending the night chasing us, following us wherever we went, pressing his leg against my boyfriend’s in the jacuzzi, until it was more than obvious we weren’t interested.

 We wandered upstairs out of curiosity and found a tiny dark labyrinth that included glory holes (with two guys making out in there), two cabin rooms (two guys fucking in one of them with the door open) and a large porn room where orgies could take place.
 We stopped to watch some porn, unable to get hard, and Mark soon walked in with a fit guy (who turned out to be Polish).
 They laid out their towels and started making out.
-An old man arrived, carrying a shopping bag with his possessions, lay down nearby and started jerking off.
+An older man arrived, carrying a shopping bag with his possessions, lay down nearby and started jerking off.
 We stood up and went back downstairs.